dqvn/nabdemo/README.md

 ![Product Entity Activity Audits](https://github.com/dqvn/nabdemo/blob/master/imgs/EntityAuditLog.png)

-To help me do this, I wrote a class (EntityAuditEventListener.java) based on PostLoad, PostCreate, PostUpdate events from java.persistence.* class
-By using try-catch, it will not affect to user behavior while using the application whenever the log events is fail or broken.
+To help me do this, I wrote a class (EntityAuditEventListener.java) based on PostLoad, PostCreate, PostUpdate events from java.persistence.* class.
+By using try-catch, it will not crash user behavior while using the application whenever the log events is fail or broken.

 ![EntityAuditEventListener.java](https://github.com/dqvn/nabdemo/blob/master/imgs/EntityAuditEventListener.png)